 - Provide market data on quantum technologies: computing, telecommunication and sensing

-- Shipments and revenue, up to 2030, for hardware and service
+- Shipments and revenue, up to 2040 for computing, for both hardware and services

 - Expected market developments

 - Market shares

 - What are the major drivers?
 What will the market look like in 2030?

 - Developments in existing and future technologies

 - Pros and cons